-- Proposed speed limits: TGS implemented for three days duration or longer (Works need not be continuous over this period) shall be submitted for approval or rejection only for proposed speed limits, by the Principal.
+- Proposed speed limits: TGS implemented for three days duration or longer (works need not be continuous over this period) shall be submitted for approval or rejection only for proposed speed limits, by the Principal.
 The Principal's review will consider the appropriateness of the posted speed limits when workers are present and when they are not present. - Improving compliance with speed limits: as outlined in Clause 1.3, the Principal wishes to improve compliance with posted speed limits at roadworks.
 Together with improved speed limit choices, it is intended to improve opportunities for enforcement of roadwork speed limits.
-Appendices A (Speed Management Plan) and B (Speed Enforcement at Roadwork sites), outline remedial actions in response to non-compliance with the posted speed limit and the procedure with which departmental staff and contractors can request that Police undertake speed enforcement within roadwork sites. - Specific circumstances: where specified in Clause 4 of Annexure MRTS02.1.
+Appendices A (Speed Management Plan) and B (Enforcement Request Procedure), outline remedial actions in response to non-compliance with the posted speed limit and the enforcement procedure within roadworks sites. - Specific circumstances: where specified in Clause 4 of Annexure MRTS02.1.